akiraohgaki/chirit/README.md

 [WebStorage](https://jsr.io/@akiraohgaki/chirit/doc/~/WebStorage) class:

-- Provides a consistent interface for interacting with `localStorage` and `sessionStorage`.
+- Provides a consistent interface for interacting with localStorage and sessionStorage.
 - Stores and retrieves values as JSON serializable objects.

 ## Documentation